 you anyway.)

 Notable Industries.
-Re-cycling stale bread and year-old cheese they forgot to refrigerate, and selling it to tourists.
-Designing pen-knives with 27 attachments, of which 26 are useless, and selling them to tourists.
-Bot-tling Coke with almost no fizz, and selling it to tour-ists.
+Recycling stale bread and year-old cheese they forgot to refrigerate, and selling it to tourists.
+Designing penknives with 27 attachments, of which 26 are useless, and selling them to tourists.
+Bottling Coke with almost no fizz, and selling it to tourists.
 Taking money from rich people and charging them for the service.

 Greatest Modern Day Achievement: Convincing

-ake inspires visitors to sign peace treaties.ueed to know

-ous country.helped convince Roosevelt

-to build the atom bomb and

-enjoyed a peaceful life at
+helped convince Roosevelt to build the atom bomb and enjoyed a peaceful life at Princeton University.

-Princeton University.ustries.
-Rebread and

-they forgoti

-signing penattachments,

-useless, and

-tourists.
-Both almost no

-i gi it to tourtey from rich

-arging themNext Most Famous Swiss:

-William Tell, if you overlook

-the fact that he was really
+Next Most Famous Swiss: William Tell, if you overlook the fact that he was really imaginary.

-umginary.The Lowdown on Geneva.
-For some reason, people

-like to meet up in Geneva

-d sign treaties.
-It is almost as popular as Paris for

-treaty-signing.
-Paris' appeal

-is easy to understand - it

-has wine, women and other

-good things to get you into a
+The Lowdown on Genevate of the to meet up in Geneva and sign treaties.
+It is almost as popular as Paris for treaty-signing.
+Paris' appeal is easy to understand - it has wine, women and other good things to get you into a treaty-signing mood.

-treaty-signing mood.odern Day

-convincingGeneva, on the other

-hand, has a water jet and a
+Geneva, on the other hand, has a water jet and a

-The Swiss were amo the first OFWs, hie off to fara lands to e
+The Swiss were amount the first OFWs, his off to farm lands to e violated at one time or another.

-Geneva Convention prohib-iting the torture of prisoners of war and which probably every single signatory has violated at one time or anviolated at one time or an-other.
 The UN got started here and still has lots of offices around town.
-There's also the Red Cross and the afore-mentioned particle accelera-tor, the World Trade Orga-nization, plus the occasional overthrown dictator and en-tourage, so there are a lot of foreigners in Geneva.
-All of them eat at Bras-serie Lipp, and you should, too.
-It is right downtown but hidden inside a shopping ng with ir trusty
+There's also the Red Cross and the aforementioned particle accelerator, the World Trade Organization, plus the occasional overthrown dictator and entourage, so there are a lot of foreigners in Geneva.